Compagnie Maritime Belge: History

-In the Second World War, on the December 24th, 1944, CMB's 1928 Leopoldville while transporting the 66th Infantry Division, Leopoldville was torpedoed and sank in under 3 hours, losing 763 American soldiers and 56 crew.
+During World War, on 24 December 1944, CMB's 1928 Leopoldville while transporting the 66th Infantry Division, Leopoldville was torpedoed and sank in under 3 hours, losing 763 American soldiers and 56 crew.

-After the Second World War, the company introduced new ships, including the cargo passenger liners Jadotville (1956) and Baudouinville (1957).
+After World War II, the company introduced new ships, including the cargo passenger liners Jadotville (1956) and Baudouinville (1957).
 However, in 1961 it sold both these liners to P&O, who renamed them Chitral and Cathay and placed them in service in the Far East.